mehmandarov/mehmandarov.github.io/_posts/2019-03-01-slack-notifications-for-cloud-build.markdown

 author: rustam.mehmandarov
 ---

-_Adding Slack notications for your Google Cloud Build jobs explained with code examples and screenshots._
+_Adding Slack notifications for your Google Cloud Build jobs explained with code examples and screenshots._

 - [Intro](#intro)
 - [1.
 Before you begin](#1-before-you-begin)